-All staff are aware of their individual roles in safeguarding and promoting the welfare of children including their responsibility to be alert to any issues for concern in the] child's life at home or elsewhere.
+All staff are aware of their individual roles in safeguarding and promoting the welfare of children including their responsibility to be alert to any issues for concern in the child's life at home or elsewhere.
 We ensure that all staff (including ITT students and volunteers) undergo an induction process where they are given copies of the procedures they must follow if they suspect abuse or neglect.
 On-going support is provided through regular supervision and appraisals to ensure these policies and procedures are put into practice to protect children.

 As part of induction, training will include the school's behaviour policy and the school's procedures for managing children who are missing education, as well as the staff code of conduct, and the child protection policy.
-Keeping Children Safe in Education Part 1 must be read by all members of the staff; everyone working directly with children must also be issued with Appendix A.
+Keeping Children Safe in Education 2021 Part 1 must be read by all members of the staff.
+The Lacon Childe School governing body and senior leadership team will ensure that staff who do not work directly with children read Part 1 or Appendix A. All Designated Safeguarding Leads and governing body at Lacon Childe School will read KCSIE 2021 in its entirety.

 All staff are expected to update their child protection training at least every three years.
-In addition, all staff members will receive regular safeguarding and child protection updates (for example, via email, pastoral bulletins, staff meetings) as required, but at least annually, to provide them with relevant skills and knowledge to safeguard children effectively.
+In addition, all staff members will receive regular safeguarding and child protection updates (for example, via email, pastoral bulletins, e-learning units, CPD sessions and staff meetings) as required, but at least annually, to provide them with relevant skills and knowledge to safeguard children effectively.
 At Lacon Childe School Tuesday morning pastoral briefings are a forum to share concerns about a student with the relevant Year Leader.